IRTF-HRPC/drafts/draft-political.md

 Whereas there might not be agreement among the Internet protocol community on the specific political nature of the technological development process and its outputs, there is a general consensus among scholars in the fields of Science and Technology Studies and Philosophy of Technology, that technology in general, and standards in specific can be:

-* a mean for political activity (for instance by using a tool (or protocol) to suppress freedom of expression or enhance citizenship participation),
+* a means for political activity (for instance by using a tool (or protocol) to suppress freedom of expression or enhance citizenship participation),
 * an object of political activity or deliberation (this can be foregrounded by asking who is making the decision about protocols?
 Is it democratic and legitimate?
 Who is excluded in these spaces of decision about protocols/standards?
 Who should be included, why, and how?), ans as
 * the setting of political activity (this is analyzing by asking what are the constraints and possibilities of our particular technological culture?
 How is the history of this technological culture affecting our choices today? {{Barney}}